oscarpm5/Fog-of-War---Research-Project/docs/README.md

 	uint boundingBoxRadius;
 };
 ```

 -The second module contains the fog of war map with all the tile data, has functions to manage it and stores the translation table and the precomputed masks.
-It also defines the struct for each fog of war tile
+It also defines the struct for each fog of war tile<br>

 ```cpp
 //this struct holds the information of fog and shroud for every tile